September 04, 2020

 As for treatment, your therapist or psychiatrist has many approaches at her disposal and should customize a program that works best for you.
 Besides talk therapy, I often employ cognitive behavioral therapy (CBT) in treating anxiety.
 CBT allows me to teach clients how to challenge their own distorted thinking and create new response patterns for the future.
 It’s somewhat akin to the teach-a-man-to-fish model as, after a time, the client can employ this method on her own.
 This feeling of empowerment alone can be an antidote to anxiety.

 All people, whether their anxiety rises to treatable thresholds or not, can use some simple strategies to manage anxiety themselves.
 Exercise, even—especially—simple things like walking, can work wonders.
 I’m also a huge advocate of sleep hygiene: going to bed early, without a device in your hand, television off, preferably after a hot bath and a cup of tea.
 Sleeping at least 7 hours a night can alone be hugely protective.
 Also limiting the amount of caffeine and alcohol you consume and eating a healthy, balanced diet.
 Contrary to some pretty negative social messaging, make sure you eat enough!
 That includes carbohydrates, which help keep serotonin levels regulated.
-Finally, mindfulness meditation and paying attention to your breathing are a few additional suggestions that continue to work for ourselves and our clients.
+Finally, mindfulness meditation and paying attention to your breathing are a few additional suggestions that continue to work for ourselves and our clients while recovering from anxiety.